mericsson/mericsson-com/content/blog/2020-12-22-eoy-personal-finance-checklist.md

 ## [ ] Tax Loss Harvesting

-Sell stock and fund holdings that have capital losses to take offset capital gains or take advantage of [$3k offset to ordinary income](https://www.fidelity.com/viewpoints/personal-finance/tax-loss-harvesting).
-Note: losses carry over year to year indefinitely and can be applied to future gains.
+Sell stock and fund holdings that have capital losses to offset capital gains or take advantage of [$3k offset to ordinary income](https://www.fidelity.com/viewpoints/personal-finance/tax-loss-harvesting).
+Note: losses in excess of $3k carry over year to year indefinitely and can be applied to future gains.

 ## [ ] Capture gains in children's UTMA / UGMA accounts